 - Communicating with community partners throughout a project

 - Review pilot materials such as surveys, instruments, recruitment materials and provide feedback on data interpretation and dissemination

 Letters of Support

-Faculty researchers requiring needing an ICTR CCC Letter of Support, please fill out the ICTR Letter of Support Request Form:
+Faculty researchers requiring an ICTR CCC Letter of Support, please fill out the ICTR Letter of Support Request Form: